Wilderness Update Spring 2026

 Published October 12th, 2023

 My friend Deb, her dog and myself made the 3+ horizontal mile hike to Tipsoo Peak with an elevation of over 8000 feet in the Mt.
 Thielsen Wilderness.
-The [...]
+The fitness app on my phone indicated we did over 4 miles based on slope distance making for an 8+ mile round trip.
+This is probably [...]

 Continue Reading